datasciencecampus/NBS-LLM-classifier/README.md

 style manual color:#2121,fill-opacity:0,stroke-width:0px
 ```

-The ISCO and ISIC classification schemes are combined with 4-digit coded occupations and economic activities from the Nigeria Labour Force Survey (NLFS) to create a knowledgebase.
-These labelled examples are embedded as vectors and saved alongside the original free text as a VectorStore object.
+1. The ISCO and ISIC classification schemes are combined with 4-digit coded occupations and economic activities from the Nigeria Labour Force Survey (NLFS) to create a knowledgebase.
+2. These labelled examples are embedded as vectors and saved alongside the original free text as a VectorStore object.
 The transformation of text into numerical representations is handled by a vectoriser model.
-Query data from a different wave of the NLFS is also embedded as a vector and searched against the labelled examples in the VectorStore.
-The semantic similarity or distance between each vector query and knowledgebase entry is then calculated.
-The nearest N labelled examples are returned with their distance. <br />
+3. Query data from a different wave of the NLFS is also embedded as a vector and searched against the labelled examples in the VectorStore.

-**Example output (in long format for readability)** <br />
+4. The semantic similarity or distance between each vector query and knowledgebase entry is then calculated.
+5. The nearest N labelled examples are returned with their distance. <br />

+## Input and outputs

+### Inputs
+The NLFS survey data needs to contain the following columns: ['id','interview_id','hhnumber','hhroster_id','jobnumber','occupationname','occupationtasksduties','isco','activityname','activitygoodsservices','isic']. `id` is a unique id that concatenates `interview_id`, `hhnumber`, `hhroster_id` and `jobnumber`.

+### Outputs
+The NBS LLM Classifier pipeline will output the following columns in `.csv` format.

 |Variable |Example value |
 |:-----|:-----|